FrankvdStam/SoulSplitter/src/SoulMemory/README.md

-int GetAttribute(Attribute attribute);               //Read an attribute (one of the player's levels) bool IsWarpRequested();                              //True if a loading screen is visible, and a warp was requested via a bonfire, homeward bone, darksign or homeward miracle bool IsPlayerLoaded();                               //True if the player object is loaded in memory int GetInGameTimeMilliseconds();                     //Returns the amount of milliseconds played on the current savefile.
-Returns 0 in the main menu int NgCount();                                       //Returns what the current NG+ cycle is int GetCurrentSaveSlot();                            //Returns what the current, or last loaded save slot is Vector3f GetPosition();                              //Returns the players position in a vector of 3 floats
+int GetAttribute(Attribute attribute);               //Read an attribute (one of the player's levels) bool IsWarpRequested();                              //True if a loading screen is visible, and a warp was requested via a bonfire, homeward bone, darksign or homeward miracle bool IsPlayerLoaded();                               //True if the player object is loaded in memory int NgCount();                                       //Returns what the current NG+ cycle is int GetCurrentSaveSlot();                            //Returns what the current, or last loaded save slot is Vector3f GetPosition();                              //Returns the players position in a vector of 3 floats